Judge reserves order on Mamata's recusal petition accusing him of BJP links | Law-Order

 - India

-Banerjee appeared before the court of Justice Kaushik Chanda through teleconference, as directed by him on June 18.
+Banerjee appeared before the court of Justice Kaushik Chanda through video conference, as directed by him on June 18.

 Justice Chanda, against whom the recusal petition has been filed, heard the matter and reserved his order.
 The judge did not specify the date for pronouncement of the verdict.